JustinScitech/ISSWebsocketServer/README.md

 # ISSWebsocketServer
-A realtime websocket server allowing realtime updates of the ISS, including number of people and the ISS location.
+A realtime websocket server allowing for realtime updates of the international space station, including the list of people on the space station, the number of people, and the longitude/latitude.